philippecarlo/pyldes_kbo/ConformanceTesting/TressSpec/TreeSpecConformancePoints.md

 ##	[2.3 Relations](https://treecg.github.io/specification/#relations)
 #### *2.3.1 The tree:Relation’s tree:value SHOULD be set.*
-- [ ] Check that all tree:Relation’s tree:value are set
+- [ ] Check that all tree:Relation’s tree:value are set.
 #### *2.3.2 The object of tree:value SHOULD be accompanied by a data type when it is a literal value.*
-- [ ] Check that every tree:Relation's tree:value is accompanied by a data type when it is a literal value
+- [ ] Check that every tree:Relation's tree:value is accompanied by a data type when it is a literal value.
-- [ ] Check when tree:value is Not accompanied by a data type , LDES client and LDES Server works as expected
-> #FIXME Not sure where this is derived from!

 #### *2.3.3 Every tree:Relation SHOULD have a tree:path, indicating the path from the member to the object on which the tree:Relation applies.*
 - [ ] Check that every tree:Relation has a tree:path property set
 #### *2.3.4 When traversing, a client SHOULD keep a list of already visited pages, as despite this being the TREE spec, circular references and back-links are not explicitly prohibited*
 - [ ] Verify behavior of the client.
 > #FIXME: client conformance included??

 #### *2.3.5 When using relations such as tree:LessThanRelation or tree:GreaterThanRelation, the time literals need to be compared according to these 3 possible data types: xsd:date, xsd:dateTime or xsd:dateTimeStamp.*
 - [ ] Verify that the LDES Server's supported time fragmentation works as expected with following data types:
 	- [ ] xsd:date